rajivranjan7/CharityManagementSystem/README.md

 ## Description
 To provide a common platform for a Charity ecosystem extended to multiple cities (Network) for Donors, CSRs, Charities/ NGOs and the Admin management team
-This application is also used to manage the funds, donation kits and managing the charitable events including fundraising There is a level of escalation and management for each of the transactions and work request that are requested.
+This application is also used to manage the funds, donation kits and managing the charitable events including fundraising There is a level of escalation and management for each of the transactions and work request that are requested

 ## Problem Statement:
 “Givers Never Lack!”, with this motto in mind we have created a scalable application that tackles the problem of managing funds and donations, all under a single platform.